xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-hilmi-bakhari-en.md

 > I attended PyCon MY in 2016 and put down my name as a volunteer for the organizing committee of PyCon APAC in 2017.
 Since I am a technical person and had no experience in event organizing, I volunteered for ticketing function, and started working on it from January 2017.
 By March, one of the co-chair had to pull out due to personal reason, so I was asked to step up and fill the role of the co-chair, which expanded my role to include a few more tasks.
 PyCon APAC being a regional conference, I saw more diversed participants compared to the PyCon MY local conference.

-**What other developer’s community are you involved in?
+**What other developerâ€™s community are you involved in?

-I am also a part of the Java developer’s community.
+I am also a part of the Java developerâ€™s community.
 I sign up to the Java Community ProcessSM (JCPSM) Program, as well as participate in reviewing and providing feedback for the Java Specification Requests (JSRs).
 What programming language do you specialize in?
 I had been using Python test framework simulate SMS between 2012 and 2016 when I was working on a research and development project in MIMOS.
 Most of my projects there were focused on proof of concept and semantic web.